rollthecloudinc/quell/README.md

 * Innovate, inspire others to use Angular and Reactive programming
 * Provide example of complex Angular application for learning purposes.
 * Modernization of past concepts, patterns used in the CMS realm
+* Use sorcery and magic to build something cool.

 Content Editor